Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Comparison of QKD protocols

-We compare the protocols by plotting the parameter: for channel parameters of standard optical fibre of loss $0.2~\text{dB/km}$ with distance $D=10^{-\frac{\eta}{50}}~\text{ km}$ and $N_{\text{Th}}$ in Fig. \ref{optimalchannel}.
+We compare the protocols by plotting the parameter: for channel parameters of standard optical fibre of loss $0.2~\text{dB/km}$ with distance $D=-50 \log_{10}{(\eta)}~\text{ km}$ and $N_{\text{Th}}$ in Fig. \ref{optimalchannel}.
 The key rate $(K_{\text{Sqz-Hom}},K_{\text{6S}})>K_0$ where $K_0$ is the minimum required key rate.
 When the squeezed-state protocol is significantly higher in key rates $\tilde{K}=1$, and conversely, when the 6S protocol is best, $\tilde{K}=-1$.

 In Fig. \ref{optimalchannel}, from left to right, the protocols are operated at increasingly higher key rates.
 Given a minimum key rate requirement, we compare the protocols which operate the best in bits per channel use.
 The main observation here is that the channel parameter space where the 6S protocol dominates shrinks for increasingly higher key rates and CV-QKD is at an advantage.
 It can also be seen that for higher minimum key-rate requirements, only the Sqz-Hom protocol can operate (see red regions in the middle and right subfigures).
 However, the 6S protocol can be operated in an intermediate-noise regime at low-key rates where CV-QKD cannot (left and centre subfigure).
+In Fig. \ref{ratioofnoise}, we plot the ratio of maximum noise tolerance of the Sqz-Hom protocol with the BB84 and the Six-State protocol for various $K_0$.
+Here it can be seen that DV-QKD performs better for low SKR requirements and at low transmittance values.

 Our results indicate that common QKD protocols are far from the upper bound secret key capacity in a thermal-loss channel.
 We also find that the NSqz-Hom protocol has the best excess noise tolerance in very noisy channels in agreement with Ref. \cite{Pirandola_2018} but we find that the BB84 and 6S protocols perform better in an intermediate noise regime.
+However, we note that Ref. \cite{usenko} arrives at different conclusions regarding the noise tolerance of DV-QKD compared to CV-QKD.
+The difference can be explained by the model for the thermal-loss channel in DV-QKD in Ref. \cite{usenko} which assumes that the signal and noise photons can be distinguished (see Appendix \ref{appendixH} for more detail).